THE DESIGN ERA

 Valuable typographic options (including hand-tweaking text kerning, and justified text) that were routine for production craftspeople were abandoned or declared passé by designers who lacked the basic patience and minimal technical skill those options required.

 The resulting decline of functionality has helped to make the “decline of print” a self-fulfilling prophecy.
-Since that low standard of quality and productivity has been the norm throughout the developement of the Web and other electronic media, nobody ever even realized that these media could maintain a much higher standard of quality than they have ever in fact achieved.
+This is not to deny that electronic media would have taken a huge chunk out of print in any case.
+But the incompetence of designers has largely obscured the enduring value of print media for certain important uses—notable the communication of complex information of all sorts.
+Since that low standard of quality and productivity has been the norm throughout the development of the Web and other electronic media, nobody ever even realized that these newer media, too, could maintain a much higher standard of quality and usefulness than they have ever in fact achieved.

 Who teaches the typography and production courses in schools?
 The designers who fiddle with the files and dump them on the pre-press people.
 There are a lot of out-of-work designers who are eager to take teaching positions.
 Who writes the books and articles and Web pages on typography?
 Designers who view publication as self-promotion, which is a desperate need in a market glutted with dime-a-dozen talent.